drhsqlite/fossil-mirror/www/gitusers.md

     the typical use case.

-2. A date string in Git without a time will be interpreted as “[at localtime on that date][gapxd],” so the command means something different from one second to the next!
-If there are multiple commits on that date, that command can give different results depending on the time of day you run it.
+2. A date string in Git without a time will be interpreted as “[at the local wall clock time on the given date][gapxd],” so the command means something different from one second to the next.
+This can be a problem if there are multiple commits on that date, because the command will give diffferent results depending on the time of day you run it.

-3. It gives misleading output if there is no close match for the date in target commit in the local [reflog].
-On a fresh clone, the reflog is empty, and even on a well-established clone, Git [automatically prunes][gle] the reflog to 90 days of history by default.
+3. It gives misleading output if there is no close match for the date in the local [reflog].
+It starts out empty after a fresh clone, and while it does build up as you use that clone, Git [automatically prunes][gle] the reflog to 90 days of history by default.
 This means the command above can give different results from one machine to the next, or even from one day to the next on the same clone.